vkbo/OsirisAnalysis/Readme.txt

   Development History
  =====================

+  Version 1.4.1
+  - Fixed bug in Analyse2D where a refresh following moving to another time step would break before all plots have been updated.

   Version 1.4
   - Classes and tools now support 3D simulations in 2D plots by making slices.
 A flexible Grid2D and Lineout function